itrice/Gitversion-MSBuild-Task-Demo/README.md

 Gitversion MSBuild Task Demo

-this demo tells you how to use Gitversion to help Semver with Conventional Commit.
+this demo tells you how to use Gitversion MSBuild Task to accomplish Semver with the Conventional Commit.

 ## Working with MSBuild Task